vuthuyduong/dnabarcoder/README.md

 - [DiVE](https://nlesc.github.io/DiVE), optional for visualization
 - [IQtree](http://www.iqtree.org/), optional for verification
 - [Clustalo](http://www.clustal.org/omega/), opional for verification
 - scikit-learn, numpy (version 1.16.2) and scipy (version 1.2.1), optional for evaluating classification results.
 If for higher versions of numpy and scipy, python 3.8 is required.
+We can use the following command to install scikit-learn,scipy, and matplotlib:  pip install -U scikit-learn scipy matplotlib (for python 2.7).
+For python3:  pip3 install -U scikit-learn scipy matplotlib

 ## Installation: